translations-com/OneLink-API/OneLink_API.md

 ### Examples:

--   You can translate selected content that can then be merged with your customers\' personal data.
+-   You can translate selected content that can then be merged with your customers' personal data.
 The customer data never leaves your site.

--   You can translate internal emails
+-   You can translate internal emails.

--   Use case 3
+-   Check on service level agreement (SLAs).

 -   Use case 4